 Steam Carrots, red pepper, and broccoli: start carrots first for a few minutes, then red pepper, then broccoli.

-Garnish with toasted sesame seeds.
+Garnish with teriyaki sauce and toasted sesame seeds.
 Maybe some thinly sliced scallions too.

 Would work for chicken.
 Short ribs?
 All vegetables?